sporto/elm-tutorial/building/list_of_players.md

 #### ViewModel

 This view expects a `ViewModel` as model.
-Why not simply pass a list of users?
+Why not just pass a list of users?
 That would be fine for many cases, but often in your views you might need additional data.
 By creating a view model we allow space to evolve without having to refactor too much later.

 Also note: